Editor’s note: This post was verified and updated on July 24, 2021 — National Tequila Day!

 By Mr. TWS — It’s really a rare thing to see since Sweeney’s preferred beverage is wine.
 However, when in Rome… The occasion was a tour and sampling at the Los Osuna distillery in the Mexican state of Sinaloa near Mazatlan.
 I like the amusement on the face of the onlooker on the left.

 Although tequila certainly comes to mind when I think of Mexico, I would probably not have sought out a tour.
-Fortunately, it was included it as part of a day of inland activities and cultural exploration planned for us by Mazatlan Tourism Trust.
+Fortunately, it was included it as part of a day of inland activities and cultural exploration planned for us by Mazatlan tourism.
 Arriving by bus after zip-lining at nearby Huana Coa Canopy Adventure my first impression was of the beauty of the grounds combining tropical and desert vegetation and brightly painted buildings.

 The tour was brief but fun and informative.
 It turns out that there’s a lot about tequila I didn’t know.
 For example, I thought it ws made from cactus, but the source is typically blue agave shown in the picture below.
 They are cultivated from 5 to 10 years and determining harvest readiness is an art.
 Harvesting too soon or too late renders the agave useless for tequila.
 The window of readiness is only about a month, so each plant is checked monthly.
 The blue agave requires regular trimming and the small plants that grow from each plant need to be removed (often replanted elsewhere).